 Another effective way of dealing with blackheads would be to include a retinoid in your skincare routine.
 Alpha hydroxy acids (AHAs) like lactic acid and glycolic acid are also helpful in unclogging pores.

-Skincare sins to stop committing if you have blackheads
+Skincare sins to stop committing if you have them

 When it comes to getting rid of blackheads, let’s talk about things you absolutely should not do.
 No matter how tempted you feel to quickly scrub away all your dead skin with a harsh exfoliating scrub, it would be best if you avoid over-exfoliating.
 These scrubs can strip your skin of its natural oils and, in turn, create even more oil.